edoardoColi/inject_dffrun/README.md

 # Inject dff_run
 Deployer for "Distributed FastFlow"

 Execute script "setup.sh" for download all necessary files to act like Master, and specify where is Fastflow and Cereal directory.
-	(FastFlow and Cereal need to be in the same directory.)	#TODO can split into two

 Setup parameters inside "setup.sh" in case you need:
 `DEBUG`to enable the debug in Makefile compilation.